junh1024/junh1024-Documents/Games/EV Nova Appendix.md

 - Apple started a shift to a unix architecture with OSX server in 1999 (which looks much like OS9), and OSX public beta in 2001, to finally have a modern OS, without the quirky & buggy memory model of OS9-, completing with the recently released Windows XP.
 As a result, EVN is 1st EV to be both OSX/OS9 native, thanks to use of the Carbon API.
 - Also the 1st EV to have mac documentation in PDF, rather than a DOCMaker app to be future-proof for OSX
 - The previous change would be helpful for the 1st EV game on windows, in 2003
 - The mac version migrated to [ndat "at some point"](https://www.kickstarter.com/projects/cosmicfrontier/cosmic-frontier-override/posts/2970711) .
 Resource fork contents, but stored in data fork.
 A different format (rez) is used for the windows port.
 Some things are different like the CATS leviathan losing his paintjob after capture on windows (apparently).
 - You can create pilotlog.txt & debuglog.txt files in the game folder, and they'll be filled in with information while the game is running. pilotlog will contain info like player stats, and mission bits set, so you can see which storyline you might be on and troubleshoot why a mission isn't appearing. debuglog will lot a lot of internal game events.
-- About double the outfit types
+- EVN Mac has a RAM limit of 4GB, but is restricted to 16MB per plug.
+EVN Win has a RAM limit of 1GB, but does not have any restriction per-plug.
+[Reference](https://github.com/NebulaTank/Supernova-Shipyard#important-note-about-winnova-memory-limits)
-- For more internal details, consult the Nova bible (in your EVN folder), Nova Reference by Azratax which summarizes game data, and [these](http://asw.forums.cytheraguides.com/topic/22191/a-list-of-nova-engine-eccentricities) [threads](http://asw.forums.cytheraguides.com/topic/22076/interesting-nova-engine-tidbits) of EVN quirks.
+- For more internal details, consult the Nova bible (in your EVN folder), Nova Reference by Azratax which summarizes game data, and [these](http://asw.forums.cytheraguides.com/topic/22191/a-list-of-nova-engine-eccentricities)  , [threads](http://asw.forums.cytheraguides.com/topic/22076/interesting-nova-engine-tidbits) , and [bugs](http://asw.forums.cytheraguides.com/topic/22013/comprehensive-list-of-known-bugs-in-ev-nova) of EVN quirks.

 ## Appendix 2
 ## Music